-A new version of Ekanite, the syslog server with built-in search, has been released. v1.2.0 includes some bug fixes, including to shard management.
+A new version of Ekanite, the syslog server with built-in search, has been released. v1.3.0 includes some bug fixes, including to shard management.
 It also moves Ekanite to Go 1.9.

 I gave a presentation on Ekanite — the syslog server with built-in search — tonight at the San Francisco Go Meetup.
 It was an enjoyable evening, and I had a chance to discuss why I built Ekanite, how it works, and where it might go in the future.